 - You should not iron your diapers or accessories.

 What Detergent should I use for Cloth Diapers?

 When it comes to washing Cloth Diapers, the first & foremost mistake that you do is ignoring and using whatever detergent you have.
 You must choose the right detergent for your diapers to work well.
 Choose a detergent that does not contain fragrance or additives.
 It should be a powder and commercial detergent.
 The Detergent should contain enough actives and surfactants to remove the dirt out.
 Optical brighteners should not be present.
 All these features work together to make the diapers clean and fresh.
-Otherwise the detergent itself will cause the diapers to lose its ability to absorb.
+Otherwise, the detergent itself will cause the diapers to lose their ability to absorb.
 And you will end up with detergent buildup.

 Here is a Quick Sum up!

 - Prewash – Soak the laundry in detergent for 10-15 Minutes.
 Agitate and Rinse.